-21. A person making a return under clause 4.15 of the Code must disclose:

-- a) the name of each trade union, and of each professional or business association, in which they held any position (whether remunerated or not) on the return date, and - b) the name of each trade union, and of each professional or business association, in which they have held any position (whether remunerated or not) in the period since 30 June of the previous financial year, and - c) a description of the position held in each of the unions and associations. - 22.
-A position held in a trade union or a professional or business association need not be disclosed if the person ceased to hold the position prior to becoming a Councillor or designated person.
+- 21. A person making a return under clause 4.9 of the code must disclose: - a) the name of each trade union, and of each professional or business association, in which they held any position (whether remunerated or not) on the return date, and - b) the name of each trade union, and of each professional or business association, in which they have held any position (whether remunerated or not) in the period since 30 June of the previous financial year, and - c) a description of the position held in each of the unions and associations. - 22.
+A position held in a trade union or a professional or business association need not be disclosed if the person ceased to hold the position prior to becoming a councillor.